 First of all, they're not heat-sensitive.
 You can put them in hot dishes, hot tonics.
 Second thing is I like them ...
 I think they're more effective when they're in a hot tonic.
 Just say you've got Jing and Mason's Mushrooms or Neural Nectar, Lion's Mane, Chaga, Astragalus, any of these kinds of things.
 My favorite way is going to be putting it in a hot tonic.

 Easiest way to do that, in hot water, maybe with a little bit of sweetener, if you want a dash of nut milk.
 You don't need to.
 You can just have it straight with hot water and drink it that way.
 Or you can add it to your coffee or you can make a hot chocolate with it.
 I'm going to be putting a link in the show notes of some basic recipes of some of our favorite hot tonic elixirs to really get you up on how you can make something like that.

-We like seeing Schizandra and Beauty Blend especially in a warm lemon water in the morning or you can add it to a smoothie or you can blend it into a juice or something in that world, just because it's just ...
-If you've got Schizandra or Beauty Blend, just go try a little bit, put it in your mouth, know what you're working with, because a lot of people have just gone, "Oh, Schizandra.
+We like seeing Schisandra and Beauty Blend especially in a warm lemon water in the morning or you can add it to a smoothie or you can blend it into a juice or something in that world, just because it's just ...
+If you've got Schisandra or Beauty Blend, just go try a little bit, put it in your mouth, know what you're working with, because a lot of people have just gone, "Oh, Schisandra.
 Tonic herbs go with hot chocolates.
 Great," they whack a big teaspoon in.
 You'll see when you do it.
 But don't get me wrong.
-I do love Schizandra in chocolate.
+I do love Schisandra in chocolate.
 You've just got to have your finger on the pulse.